Eduardismund/toy-language-interpreter/README.md

 This process ensures that the program does not run out of memory and maintains efficient use of resources over time.
 The garbage collector often runs periodically in the background or when the system detects that memory is running low.

 ---
+###
+The GUI for this project is implemented using JavaFX, a modern framework for building interactive graphical user interfaces in Java.

+To efficiently manage dependencies and automate the build process, Gradle is used as the automation tool.
 ## Setup and Usage

 ### Prerequisites